jalandis/congress-go-api/README.md

 A [ProPublica API key](https://www.propublica.org/datastore/api/propublica-congress-api) will be required.
 After registering with the Propublica Data Store, an email with the key will be sent.

 The application has its settings passed in through a [JSON configuration file](https://github.com/jalandis/congress-go-api/blob/master/config_template.json).
 Below is an example of the required format.
 Please alter paths, ports and API key to fit your environment.
+See the [Ember Frontend](#ember-frontend) section for more information on the **EmberPath** variable.

     {
         "Port": 8080,